Year in Review - 2010

 Cape Cod & Islands (Bourne to Provincetown and the Islands)

 - No Discharge Areas - In July, EPA approved the state's proposal to designate the coastal waters of Pleasant Bay on Cape Cod as a vessel NDA.
 This NDA prohibits discharge of any treated or untreated waste in a 14-square-mile region of state waters in Harwich, Chatham, Orleans, and Brewster, protecting one of the most diverse and productive marine habitats on the East Coast.
 The designation finalizes a year-long effort involving extensive work by CZM and the Pleasant Bay Resource Management Alliance in conjunction with the four communities.
-For details, see the EEA press release.
 Also on the Cape and Islands, efforts are underway to authorize NDAs in Nantucket Sound and the outer Cape from Chatham to Provincetown.
 For more on NDA activities along the coast, see CZM's NDA website.

-- Technical Assistance - CZM worked closely with Conservation Commissions throughout the Cape & Islands Region and continued coordinating the Cape & Islands Conservation Commission Network.
+- Technical Assistance - CZM worked closely with Conservation Commissions throughout the Cape and Islands Region and continued coordinating the Cape and Islands Conservation Commission Network.
 CZM staff serves on the Barnstable County Dredge Advisory Committee and participated in a local and state work group to develop flexible Time-of-Year permit conditions for dredge projects within Barnstable County—a cooperative effort between state regulators and the Cape Cod communities to help achieve dredge and beach nourishment needs, while ensuring the continued protection of various species.
 CZM staff also serves on the Barnstable County Coastal Resources Steering Committee and provided technical assistance on many of the stormwater projects selected for funding under the Natural Resource Conservation Service's Cape Cod Watershed Project.
 In addition, CZM helped towns identify and prioritize stormwater projects for current and future remediation.
 Finally, CZM staff continues to facilitate and coordinate between towns and state and federal regulatory agencies, regularly help coordinate project specific pre-application meetings to help improve the permitting process for town projects.